Best Electric Car to Drive to Every Premier League Ground in England

 Fast charging (10–80% in ~30 minutes)

-Access to Tesla Supercharger network
+Access to the Tesla Supercharger network

 Excellent motorway efficiency